axnsan12/drf-yasg/README.rst

 libraries, and can be activated by passing :python:`validators=['ssv', 'flex']` to ``get_schema_view``; if the generated schema is not valid, a :python:`SwaggerValidationError` is raised by the handling codec.

-**Warning:** This internal validation can slow down your server.
+**Warning:** This internal validation can slow down your server. |br|
 Caching can mitigate the speed impact of validation.

 The provided validation will catch syntactic errors, but more subtle violations of the spec might slip by them.
 To ensure compatibility with code generation tools, it is recommended to also employ one or more of the following methods:

 ``swagger-ui`` validation badge
 -------------------------------